Tips: Using Google to Find the Right Photographer

 Be Specific (but not too specific):

-Let’s get started finding the dancer for you!
+Let’s get started finding the dance photographer for you!

 You aren’t just looking for any photographer, we want one with very specific skills.
 At a minimum, you want to search for a Dance Photographer.